 Country specific programming goals

 ROSA will finalise the development of UNESCO Country Strategies (UCSs) for its member states.
 These are developed in a participatory manner through wide consultations with key stakeholders including line Ministries and National Commissions for UNESCO.
 Namibia and Mozambique already have approved UCPDs and lessons learnt in their development will inform the crafting of others.
-The UCSs will clearly articulate UNESCO’s role within each country’s development plan as well as the Joint UN Programmes and United Nations Development Assistance Frameworks (UNDAFs).
+The UCSs will clearly articulate UNESCO’s role within each country’s development plan as well as the Joint UN Programmes and UNSDCF.
 They ensure that UNESCO takes its rightful position in each country and address the specific needs of the individual countries.
 Of course, they are also influenced by global, regional, and sub-regional agendas.